26hrs/-multi-pong/README.md

 ## Installation

 MusicalScaleKit is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your P
+To install it, simply add the following line to your Podfile: